*denotes affiliate link

 If a shower isn’t possible, the next best alternative is to bring a normal flannel with you.
 To really substitute the wipes you might be used to, you can add water and soap to the flannel at home and store it in a toiletry or reusable plastic bag.
 The latter isn’t a plastic-free option, of course, but as long as you’re rinsing and reusing the bag, it’s still a much better option than wipes.
 And for deodorant, we all know the The Natural Deodorant Co is my go-to!

 Zero waste sports nutrition

 Another hard one.
 There are tonnes of vegan sports supplements on the market, but many of them come in packaging galore.
 For easy-access snacks, my brand of choice is Deliciously Ella.
 Even though their packaging does contain some plastic, they have a really detailed sustainability statement explaining how to deal with which bits of their packaging at home, how they’re trying to reduce plastic, and what types of alternative packaging they’re trialling.

-For protein shakes, which I try to make my main source of post-workout nutrition, I like Bulk Powders Vegan Protein Powder*.
+For protein shakes, which I try to make my main source of post-workout nutrition, I like Bulk Vegan Protein Powder*.
+I’ve been using this for years now and always seem to go back to it every time I try out something else.
+The price and quality are just the perfect balance for me.
 They have a whole range of vegan products, but the powder is my favourite because the ingredients are relatively clean, the taste is good, it’s affordable, and the packaging is compostable (!!!).
 I also use it to add to home-made protein-enhanced treats, such as granola and muffins, which is another way of making your post-workout nutrition a little lower waste.

 I hope this has given you some ideas on small changes you can adopt to move towards an eco-friendly gym bag – if you have any more suggestions or things you’d like me to cover, please do leave me a comment below!